 Alaska Nursing Programs and Degrees Guide

 The following guide to nursing schools in Alaska provides you with essential information on the undergraduate and graduate programs offered in the state.
 Alaska’s colleges and universities feature bachelor’s and master’s degree nursing programs with concentrations in family nurse practitioner, nursing education, and adult gerontology nurse practitioner.
-In addition to traditional programs in Alaska, students seeking a flexible alternative to earning a nursing degree may want to opt for an undergraduate or a graduate degree program in nursing at one of many online and traditional universities, such as Walden University and Kaplan University, both of which are profiled in the following guide.
+In addition to traditional programs in Alaska, students seeking a flexible alternative to earning a nursing degree may want to opt for an undergraduate or a graduate degree program in nursing that offers some or all coursework online.

 - 2 colleges and universities offer an associate’s degree in nursing.